browserengineering/book/book/layout.md

 Layout modes
 ============

-Different layout object lay out their children differently.
-Some elements contain text, like the paragraph above, and lay that text out horizontally in lines.
+Different layout objects lay out their children differently.
+Some *container* elements contain text, like the paragraph above, and lay that text out horizontally in lines.
 But other elements contain those containers themselves.
-In the example bove, the body element contains a heading and some paragraphs, which are themselves containers for text.
+In the example above, the body element contains a heading and some paragraphs, which are themselves containers for text.
 Those containers are stacked vertically, from top to bottom.
-Abstracting a bit, there are two *layout modes* here, two ways an element can be laid out relative to its children.[^or-equivalently] They're called block layout, for laying out containers, and inline layout, for laying out text, so we say the body element is in block layout mode (because its children are containers) while the paragraphs and heading are in inline layout mode (because their children are text).
+Abstracting a bit, there are two *layout modes* here, two ways an element can be laid out relative to its children.[^or-equivalently] They're called block layout, for laying out containers, and inline layout, for laying out text.

+In the example above the body element is in block layout mode (because its children are containers) while the paragraphs and heading are in inline layout mode (because their children are text).
 In real browsers there are a lot of other layout modes too, but in this chapter we'll keep it simple.

 [^or-equivalently]: Or, equivalently, how an element is laid out relative to its siblings and parent.
-CSS tends to this equivalent perspective, though in some cases (like the `inline-block` display mode) it also defines the relationship to children.
+The oldest CSS properties, like the `inline` and `block` values for `display`, are set on children, but newer ones like `inline-block`, `flex`, and `grid` are set on the parent.
+This chapter takes its nomenclature from this newer convention, even though it's actually implement inline and block layout.

-Let's have one class for each layout mode.
-Inline layout should be
+Let's have one class for each layout mode. `InlineLayout` should be
-familiar: it's what we've been implementing up until this point and corresponds to how text inside a paragraph are laid out in lines, left to right.[^in-english] Block layout is new to this chapter: it corresponds to the way containers like paragraphs and headings are laid out one after another vertically from top to bottom.
+familiar: it's what we've been implementing up until this point and corresponds to how text inside a paragraph are laid out in lines, left to right.[^in-english] `BlockLayout` is new to this chapter: it corresponds to the way containers like paragraphs and headings are laid out one after another vertically from top to bottom.